tdewin/best-practices-guide/introduction/readme.md

 {% if output.name == "ebook" %}

-As you possess a downloaded version of this e-book[^1], you will notice many references to external resources for additional information.
+As you possess a downloaded version of this e-book, you will notice many references to external resources for additional information.

 The e-book is optimized for